deepflowio/docs/translate/translated/05-features/05-auto-tagging/06-additional-cloud-tags.md

 # Introduction

-In addition to actively calling (pulling) APIs from cloud service providers and K8s apiserver to synchronize resource information, DeepFlow also provides a declarative interface `domain-additional-resource` to allow external services to push additional resource information.
-This method is suitable for synchronizing public cloud resources not yet supported by DeepFlow, synchronizing private cloud resources using the DeepFlow community edition, and synchronizing business tags in CMDB.
+In addition to actively invoking (pulling) the APIs of cloud service providers and the K8s apiserver to synchronize resource information, DeepFlow also provides a declarative interface `domain-additional-resource` that allows external services to push additional resource information.
+This method is applicable for synchronizing public cloud resources not yet supported by DeepFlow, synchronizing private cloud resources using the DeepFlow community edition, and synchronizing business tags from CMDB, among other scenarios.

 The resource information that can be pushed using this API includes: